Automattic/jetpack/to-test.md

 Ideally, test this on a site that has some posts already, in order to be able to use the already indexed posts without the need to create related posts and wait for indexing.

-**VR Block**
+**Tiled Gallery Block**

-This block allows one to embed a VR viewer in their posts.
+This block allows one to embed tiled galleries in their posts.
 It is available as soon as you connect Jetpack to WordPress.com.
-Try to use the block and see if it is displayed properly on your site!
+Try to use the block and its different layout options, and let us know what you think!

 **Shortlinks**